Chiffon (fabric): Synthetic fibres

 In 1938, a nylon chiffon was invented; this was followed by the creation of polyester chiffon in 1958, which became immensely popular due to its resilience and low cost.

 Chiffon can also be produced out of rayon.

 Usage

-Chiffon is most commonly used in evening wear, especially as an overlay, for giving an elegant and floating appearance to the gown.
+In modern Western fashion, chiffon is most commonly used in evening wear, especially as an overlay, for giving an elegant and floating appearance to the gown.
 It is also a popular fabric used in blouses, ribbons, scarves and lingerie.

-In India, Chiffon is primarily used to make Sarees and dupattas.
+In India, chiffon is primarily used to make sarees and dupattas.